democratic-csi/democratic-csi/docs/storage-class-parameters.md

 parameters:
     fsType: ext4
     # The following options affect the LUN representing the volume
-    volume: /volume2 # Optional.
-Override the volume on which the LUN will be created.
     lunType: BLUN       # Btrfs thin provisioning
     lunType: BLUN_THICK # Btrfs thick provisioning
     lunType: THIN       # Ext4 thin provisioning